-Each two months, our members are given the chance to vote for a rewilding project they want to see us carry out at one of our projects.
-Together with our partners, we select three options for high-impact conservation projects that support the rewilding vision for the area.
-For the Spring 2020 rewilding project, we head to the location of our new project, Slovakia, where we work with our amazing partners, Broz, to restore the Danube floodplain forests.
+For the Spring 2020 rewilding project, we head to the location of our new project, Slovakia, where we support our amazing partners, Broz, to restore the Danube floodplain forests.
 Our members were given the choice between meadow restoration, habitat restoration for the Pannonian root vole and protecting European pond turtle eggs & nests.
 Our members chose to support the wonderful work to protect Slovakia's endangered population of European pond turtles.

 Work gets under way to prepare for the field season.